 More info: lionbar.se

-Another chain, Dovas is a good option if you’re having trouble finding a decent förfest (a pre-party, where locals load up on alcohol before heading out on the town).
-A half-litre glass of the cheapest beer at the Sankt Eriksgatan bar in Kungsholmen costs exactly 30 SEK.
+Like something out of a Strindberg novel, it’s a good option if you’re having trouble finding a decent förfest (a pre-party, where locals load up on alcohol before heading out on the town).

 Where: Fridhemsgatan 17